 These two statements report the Corporation's net position and changes in net position.
 This change in net position is important because it tells the reader whether, for the Corporation as a whole, the financial position has improved or diminished.
 The causes of this change may be the result of many factors, some financial, some not.
-Non-financial factors include the availability of revolving loan and line of credit funds, the condition of assets held for resale, and other factors.
+Non-financial factors include the condition of assets held for resale and other factors.

-Management's Discussion and Analysis For the Year Ended December 31, 2017 (Unaudited)
+Management's Discussion and Analysis For the Year Ended December 31, 2020 (Unaudited)